-Anxiety should probably be named the Great Imitator.
-It causes a host of symptoms that are nearly identical to serious medical problems, which is one of the reasons that so many people with anxiety struggle with health concerns, because it becomes too difficult to differentiate between a real health problem and an anxiety created one.
+Generally people with high levels of anxiety struggle with health concerns, because it eventually becomes too difficult to differentiate between a real health problem and an anxiety created one.

-Your vision is just one of the areas that can be affected by anxiety, and that has caused some people to worry about blindness.
-So the question is: can stress and anxiety make you blind?
+Your vision is just one of the areas that can be affected by anxiety, but can stress and anxiety make someone become blind?

 Anxiety and Vision